cvetaevvitaliy/DHT22/README.md

 You can find [generated documentation here](https://github.com/petoknm/DHT22/blob/master/api.md).

 ## Hardware setup
-DHT22 uses a one data pin that needs to be connected to a timer input capture channel.
-In the examples those are:
+DHT22 uses one data pin that needs to be connected to a timer input capture channel.
+For each example there is a `README.md` file (e.g.
- - STM32F1 => PA6
- - STM32F4 => PC6
+`example/stm32f1/README.md`) describing the harware setup used in the particular example.
 Of course you can choose a different pin as long as the pin can be used as a timer input capture channel.

 ## Software setup
 You need to include `dht22.h` file to get access to the functionality provided